antonhornquist/monorepo1/README.md

 $ bazel build //eventstore
 ```

 TODO: Is a full monorepo checkout still required for the analysis of the build graph?
+How to deal with this as a monorepo grows?
+Can build aware build subgraphs be cached?

 TODO: Handling sparse checkout tree on package (folder) level means more files than required by the `eventstore` target are in the sparse checkout, ie. `uniqueid_test` in this example.
 Is this the right level of granularity?